kbridson/rails-demos-and-deets-2021-test/demo-15-styling-with-bootstrap.md

     })
     ```

-1. Change app/assets/stylesheets/application.css to `application.scss`.
+1. Rename the file, `app/assets/stylesheets/application.css`, to be `application.scss` (note the extra `s` in the file extension).

-1. Import the Bootstrap css classes by adding the following to `application.scss`:
+1. Import the Bootstrap CSS classes by adding the following to `application.scss`:

     ```scss
     @import "../node_modules/bootstrap/scss/bootstrap";
     ```

     If you reload the QuizMe app now, you should see the fonts have changed.

-## Adding a Bootwatch Theme
+## 2. Adding a Bootswatch Theme

 Bootswatch themes override the default colors, font, sizing, and look of the default Bootstrap classes.
-You can see examples of elements of each available theme on the [Bootswatch website](https://bootswatch.com/).
+You can find a list of the available themes (including examples) on the [Bootswatch website](https://bootswatch.com/).
+For the QuizMe project, we will use the [Yeti theme](https://bootswatch.com/yeti).

-I will add the [Yeti](https://bootswatch.com/yeti) theme to the QuizMe project by importing the styles in `application.scss`:
+1. Add the Yeti theme by importing the styles in `application.scss`, like this:

     ```scss
       @import "../node_modules/bootswatch/dist/yeti/variables";
       @import "../node_modules/bootstrap/scss/bootstrap";
       @import "../node_modules/bootswatch/dist/yeti/bootswatch";
     ```

-You can change which theme is used by replacing "yeti" with the theme name you want.
+    You can change which theme is used by replacing "`yeti`" with the theme name you want.

     Once the theme has been added, you can reload the page to see the text styling has changed again.

-## Adding a Navbar
+## 3. Adding a Navbar

-The documentation for Bootstrap navbar is [here](https://getbootstrap.com/docs/4.3/components/navbar/).
+### 3.1.
+Migrating the Old Navigation Links into a Navbar

-In this section, we are going to turn the existing list of links at the top of every page (in the `<ul>` element) into a real navbar.

-I am going to use the navbar templates provided [here](https://bootswatch.com/yeti/) and customize it to have the correct links.
+For this task, we will convert the existing list of links at the top of our pages (i.e., the ones in the `ul` element) into a more modern and practical [Bootstrap navbar](https://getbootstrap.com/docs/4.3/components/navbar/).
+In particular, we will start with the Yeti navbar templates (provided [here](https://bootswatch.com/yeti/#navbars)) and customize the template code to have the correct links.

-1. Add the default navbar from the link above:
+1. Paste in the Yeti navbar template, like this:

     ```erb
     <nav class="navbar navbar-expand-lg navbar-dark bg-primary">